Chairman's Corporate Governance Statement

 As Chairman of the Board of Directors of Engage XR Holdings plc (Engage XR, EXR, we, or the Company/Group as the context requires), it is my responsibility to ensure that Engage XR has both sound corporate governance and an effective Board.
 My responsibilities include leading the Board effectively, overseeing the Company's corporate governance model, and ensuring good and timely information flows between Executives and Non-Executives.
 All the Directors of Engage XR believe strongly in the importance of good corporate governance for the creation of shareholder value over the medium to long-term and to engender trust and support amongst the Company’s wider stakeholders.

 Part of my role also requires the promotion and pursuit of a healthy corporate culture, where the Board provides both appropriate support and effective challenge to the Executive, and the Executive are empowered to pursue the agreed strategy within the Company’s risk tolerance and report openly to the Board on any challenges facing the business.
-2022 was a year where that culture was particularly important as political and macroeconomic events created a challenging environment for many, including Engage XR.
 I am pleased to report that the culture of openness, supportive challenge, adaptability and dynamic problem solving which we have collectively sought to establish as a Board and throughout the wider Company, enabled the Company to react appropriately to external circumstances, and adapt, restructure and refocus with a view to maximising the Company’s potential over the medium to long term.
 While it was a difficult year in many respects, it also demonstrated that our culture is well-developed and resilient and supports our strategy and business model as we grow in a fast-moving environment.

 Engage XR has adopted the Quoted Companies Alliance Corporate Governance Code (QCA Code).
 The report that follows explains how we have applied the guidance of the QCA Code.
 The Board considers that the Group complies with the QCA Code so far as it is practicable having regard to the size, nature and current stage of development of the Company, and discloses any areas of non-compliance in the text below.
 The Company considers that adherence to the principles of the QCA Code will contribute to the Company's medium to long-term success whilst managing risks, as well as providing an underlying framework of commitment and transparent communications with stakeholders.

-The key governance matter occurring during the year was that Frank Poore stepped down from the Board as Non-Executive Director on 31 January 2022.
+The key governance matter occurring during the year was that Praveen Gupta stepped down from the Board as Non-Executive Director on 8 December 2023 due to retirement.

 QCA Principles